 To Make The Turkey Stock:

-4. Once boiling, turn the heat down to a simmer and let cook for 2-3 hours.
+- Once boiling, turn the heat down to a simmer and let cook for 2-3 hours.
 As the stock simmers, skim off any foam (or scum) that bubbles up on the top.
-After 2 hours taste the tock for depth of flavor and seasonings and then cook longer if needed.
+After 2 hours taste the stock for depth of flavor and seasonings and then cook longer if needed.

 To Make The Turkey Soup:

-1. Add oil to a clean soup pout or dutch oven over medium heat.
-Add in the diced carrots, celery and salt and pepper to taste and cook 7-8 minutes or until the vegetables are tender.
+- Add oil to a clean soup pout or dutch oven over medium heat.
+Add in the onion, carrots, celery, salt and pepper (to taste) and cook 7-8 minutes or until the vegetables are tender.

-2. Add leftover cooked turkey along with the homemade turkey stock, stir and bring to a simmer.
+- Pour in the turkey stock and then add the reserved cooked turkey and bring to a simmer.
 Once simmering, add the noodles, stir and cook another 10 minutes until the noodles are soft.

 Recipe Notes